Sowing the Seeds of Love

 We also have a vegetable plot which we recently started.
 Here, we've sown pumpkins and sunflowers, among other things, and can watch them grow into fine specimens.
 But one Saturday afternoon, a couple of weeks ago, I was eager to get on with the job of sowing my salad seeds.
 These included lettuce, spring onions, carrots and a variety of tomato, all of which were a great success last season.

-So I directed the two young ladies over to the tree house where they were contented for a time playing house and mixing up all sorts of concoctions for a tea party.
-But then curiosity got the better of them as it does and I watched with dubious doubt as they began to approach me with offers of ‘help’ for dad.
-So I resigned myself to try and be patient with them and proceeded to organize the seed sowing with my four extra eager hands and the forty thousand questions that also comes with them.
+So I directed the two young ladies over to the tree house where they were happy for a time.
+They were playing house and mixing up all sorts of concoctions for a tea party.
+But then curiosity got the better of them, as it does!
+I watched with dubious doubt as they approached me with offers of ‘help’ for dad.
+So I resigned myself to try and be patient with them.
+With that, I proceeded to organize the seed sowing with my four extra eager hands and the forty thousand questions that also comes with them.

 Paul from Rosslare Harbour, Wexford